How we innovate

 We don’t innovate in isolation.
 In our ‘Open Innovation’ philosophy, we see ourselves as architects and integrators.
-This means that we develop our technology in close collaboration with our customers, to ensure we build today what they need tomorrow, while we trust our supply chain to manufacture most system parts and modules.
-Our global network is key to our success and we share both risk and reward.
+This means that we develop our technology in close collaboration with our customers to ensure we build today what they need tomorrow, while we trust our supply chain to manufacture most system parts and modules.
+Our global network is key to our success, and we share both risk and reward.
 We work hard at developing long-term relationships with our partners, listening to each other and pushing each other to continuously innovate.

 Our lithography systems are made up of thousands of parts, and most of them are made by our suppliers.
-Relying on outside suppliers was a necessity in our early years, and since then our ecosystem of more than 5,000 partners and suppliers has turned into one of our company’s most prized strengths.
+Relying on outside suppliers was a necessity in our early years, and since then our ecosystem of nearly 5,000 partners and suppliers has turned into one of our company’s most prized strengths.
 In this ecosystem of innovation, long-term collaboration is based on trust.

 Our customers are the world’s leading microchip manufacturers, and our success is inextricably linked with theirs.
 For this reason, we engage with our customers at all levels: building partnerships, sharing knowledge and risks, and aligning our investments in innovation.
 We design our machines based on their input, engage in helping them achieve their technology and cost roadmaps, and work together, often literally in the same team, to make sure our machines are running smoothly in their fabs.